 This resin pedestal bird bath captures the essence of patinaed copper fountains found in the center of every great European square.

-But the resin finish also makes it much easier to care for and a lot more affordable.
+The resin finish also makes it much easier to care for and a lot more affordable.
+It looks so realistic that your guests nor birds will know this isn’t actually the real thing.

 22. Fountain Bird Bath